Winnguyen1511/ALPR_byVictorES/README.md

 January-February 2020
 Major: Embedded System - Computer Science
 University: Danang University of Sciences and Technology
+## Special thank to TheophileBuy
+- Firstly I want to thank you [TheophileBuy](https://github.com/TheophileBuy) so much that I use his prototype as the core part of my project.
+The idea is here [Idea](https://medium.com/@theophilebuyssens/license-plate-recognition-using-opencv-yolo-and-keras-f5bfe03afc65)
+- Basically we use OpenCV and YOLO to recognize the character on license plates, I try to modify to my our version and easier to use.
+If your want to train your own model, you should try his projects.
+# Thank you TheophileBuy.

 ## About
 This is my project in Artificial Intelligence cource at my school.
-Basically, user input a photo
-of the license plate and it will ouput the number on it.
-This project is based on many resources
+Basically, user input a photo of the license plate and it will ouput the number on it.
+This project is based on many resources and references.
-and references.
 I hope you like it.
 ## How to install ?
 - First make sure that you have python > 3.0, darkflow, tensorflow==1.14.0, numpy, imutils, and other dependency in python that we need in this project.
 See more in the documents/ directory.
 - Clone this directory by: git clone